banderous/getpack/docs/index.md

   "repositories": ["s3://amazonaws.com/..."],
   "packages": {
     "acme:superjson:1.2.0" : {
-        // Declare the path(s) to be published in this project.
+        // Declare the path(s) to be published in this project relative to Assets/.
         "roots": [
             "Acme/Superjson/**"
         ],
         // Any dependencies required by this package are declared here.
-        "dependencies": []
+        "dependencies": ["com.foo:anotherplugin:1.0.0"]
     }
   }
 }